It’s not enough to just use energy-efficient bulbs and fixtures. Develop good energy habits and you’ll see a difference on your electricity bill.

 Replace halogen and incandescent bulbs with energy-efficient LEDs

-ENERGY STAR® certified LED bulbs use up to 90% less power on average than incandescent bulbs*.
+ENERGY STAR® certified LED bulbs use 70% to 90% less energy than incandescent bulbs.

-Thanks to their long service life (over 20 years), they are particularly useful in areas that are often kept lit and hard-to-reach spots.
+Thanks to their long service life (at least 15 years), they are particularly useful in areas that are often kept lit and hard-to-reach spots.

 Install dimmers instead of on-off switches.
 They allow you to control brightness as needed and, at the same time, save electricity and make bulbs last longer.
 Check the bulb package or manufacturer’s site for dimmer compatibility.